 Our performance depends on the financial health and strength of our customers, which in turn is dependent on the economic conditions of the markets in which we and our customers operate.
-The recent declines in the global economy, rising inflation and interest rates in the U.S. and around the world, widespread and prolonged closures of public and private sports, entertainment and other venues, continuing geopolitical uncertainties and other macroeconomic factors all affect the spending behavior of potential customers.
+The recent persisting declines in the global economy, rising inflation and interest rates in the U.S. and around the world, continuing geopolitical uncertainties and other macroeconomic factors all affect the spending behavior of potential customers and the consumers that visit their locations.
 During weak economic times, our available pool of potential customers may decline as potential customers reduce their security-related budget allocations and, in turn, our growth prospects may be negatively impacted.
 Prolonged economic slowdowns may result in diminished sales of our products and services.
 Further worsening, broadening or protracted extension of an economic downturn could have a material negative impact on our business, revenue, results of operations and cash flows.

 We also face risks from financial difficulties or other uncertainties experienced by our suppliers, channel partners or other third parties on which we rely.
-If third parties are unable to supply us with required materials or components or otherwise assist us in operating our business, our business could be harmed.
-In addition, military conflict such as that between Russia and Ukraine could disrupt or otherwise adversely impact our operations and those of third parties upon which we rely.
-Related sanctions, export controls or other actions have and may in the future be initiated by nations including the U.S., the EU or Russia (e.g., potential cyberattacks, disruption of energy flows, etc.), which could adversely affect our business and/or our supply chain.
+If our partners and suppliers are negatively impacted by declining economic conditions or circumstances arising from military conflicts and such third parties are unable to supply us with required materials or components or otherwise assist us in operating our business, our business could be harmed.
+In addition, military conflicts, such as Russia's invasion of Ukraine, have and could continue to disrupt or otherwise adversely impact our operations and those of third parties upon which we rely.
+Related sanctions, export controls, and other actions have and may in the future be initiated by nations including the U.S., the EU or Russia (such as potential cyberattacks, disruption of energy flows, and others), which could adversely affect our business and/or our supply chain.